jamiejennings/rosie-pattern-language/doc/rpl.md

 compiler will complain.)
 To bind a mutually recursive set of patterns, or a single recursive pattern, place the statements inside a _grammar_.

 Mutually recursive patterns can recognize recursive structures like nested lists (e.g. JSON, XML, s-expressions) or things like "strings that have an equal number of a's and b's".
-Grammars are defined by putting a set of assignment/alias statements inside a `grammar`...`end` block, e.g.:
+Grammars are defined by putting a set of assignment/alias statements inside a `grammar`...`in`...`end` block, e.g.:

 ```
 same = S $
 grammar
-  alias S = { {"a" B} / {"b" A} / "" }
   alias A = { {"a" S} / {"b" A A} }
   alias B = { {"b" S} / {"a" B B} }
+in
+  alias S = { {"a" B} / {"b" A} / "" }
 end
 ```
 Scope:
 * A grammar introduces a new scope.
 Bindings from the outer scope are visible, but new bindings in the grammar shadow outer bindings for the same name.
 This is the usual lexical scope rule.
-* The grammar binds one new name in the outer scope, the name of its first rule.
+* The grammar binds one new name in the outer scope, the name of the `in` rule.
 In the example above, only `S` is visible outside the grammar block.

 Notes:
+* Only one binding is allowed after `in`, and it is visible outside the grammar.
-* The `local` keyword is not allowed inside a grammar.
-To make the grammar's one visible binding local to the file scope, put `local` before the `grammar` keyword.
+  To make it a local binding (local to the file), use the `local` keyword.
+* The `local` keyword cannot be used in the "private" grammar rules, which are between `grammar` and `in`.
-* Any binding in a grammar may be an `alias`, including the first bound name.
+* Any binding in a grammar may be an `alias`.
+* If there is only one grammar rule, the `in` keyword can be omitted.

 If the example above were saved to the file `g.rpl`, we could load that file into Rosie and match either `same` or `S`.
 The only difference is that `same` ensures that the entire input is matched.
 The grammar `S` matches strings that contain the same number of a's as b's (and no other characters).
 The second example below does match, because the input `baabb` has 3 b's and only 2 a's.